Blog

 Risk Factors for Dehydration

-The following can increase the risk for dehydration:
+The following can increase the risk of dehydration:

 • Heat Stress.
 Sweating is a functional form of water loss that is required for body cooling.
 Prolonged sweating progressively increases water loss and the risk for dehydration.